aerospike/backup-go/cmd/asrestore/readme.md

 -m, --machine <path>    Output machine-readable status updates to the given path,
                         typically a FIFO.

---unique        Skip records that already exist in the namespace
-                Don't touch them.

---replace       Fully replace records that already exist in the
-                namespace; don't update them.

---no-generation Don't check the generation of records that already
-                exist in the namespace.

---nice          The limits for read storage bandwidth in MiB/s and write operations in TPS.

 --validate      Validate backup files but don't restore anything.

 --indexes-last  Restore secondary indexes only after UDFs and records have been restored.